yukeitsao/Getting-and-Cleaning-Data/CodeBook.md

     "tBodyAcc_mean_Y"
     "tBodyAcc_mean_Z"
     "tBodyAcc_std_X"
-The first column "subject" is the subject id idecate the 30 volunteers
+The first column "subject" is the subject id indicate the 30 volunteers

     [1]  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30  1  2
 The second column "activity_name" is the 6 activity names,and it is sort by Letter order.